Grants Pass, Oregon: History

 Early Hudson's Bay Company hunters and trappers, following the Siskiyou Trail, passed through the site beginning in the 1820s.
 In the late 1840s, settlers following the Applegate Trail began traveling through the area on their way to the Willamette Valley.
 The city states that the name was selected to honor General Ulysses S. Grant's incredible success in the Vicksburg Campaign.
 The Grants Pass post office was established on March 22, 1865.
 The city of Grants Pass was incorporated in 1887.

 The Oregon–Utah Sugar Company, financed by Charles W. Nibley, was created, leading to a sugar beet factory being built in Grants Pass in 1916.
 Before the factory opened, Oregon-Utah Sugar was merged into the Utah-Idaho Sugar Company.
 Due to labor shortages and low acreage planted in sugar beets, the processing machinery was moved to Toppenish, Washington, in 1918 or 1919.

 Grants Pass was formerly a sundown town.

 The Ku Klux Klan was active from the 1920s to 1960s.

+Beginning in the early 1970s, the regional timber industry that had long sustained Grants Pass, Josephine County, and many of Oregon's timber towns entered a prolonged decline.
+Automation, particularly laser-controlled milling equipment, sharply reduced the labor needed in sawmills, and Oregon's timber employment fell steadily from the late 1970s onward.
+The downturn deepened after the 1994 Northwest Forest Plan, which set federal timber harvests in the region at roughly 1.2 billion board feet a year, a decline of about 70 percent from 1970s levels.
+At least twenty sawmills, veneer, and plywood mills closed across Jackson, Josephine, and Curry Counties after 1980, costing the region thousands of jobs.